saeedfr20/digital_products/README.md

 Digital Products is a backend application built with Django as part of my backend development learning journey.
 The main goal of this project is to learn Django by building a real-world application while following clean coding practices and best practices.
-The project includes user management, authentication, product management, file management, and other backend features.
+The project includes user management, JWT authentication, product management, file management, payment processing, subscription management, and RESTful APIs.
 This project is currently under active development.

 ---